ayyEve/tataku-common/README.md

 maybe todo:
  - read osu replays
- - online leaderboard (needs dropdown first)
+ - online leaderboard (needs dropdown to select leaderboard mode)
  - multiplayer
- - mods
+ - mods (shouldnt be too bad for some)
- - handle headphones being unplugged
+ - handle headphones being unplugged (might require a dropdown to select the output device, but that would need a new audio engine)